Performance chip for 1989, 1990, 1991, 1992, 1993, and 1994 Suzuki Swift GT/GTi 1.3L G13B engine.

 3. This chip was NOT designed to be used on Turbo or any other boosted application.
 Booster application will require even more fuel than the fuel programmed in this chip and possibly larger capacity injectors.

-4. We have been asked this many times 🙂 – No, this chip will not fit 1995 models.
+4. We have been asked this many times 🙂 – No, this chip will NOT fit 1995 models or any other model outside the range of 1989 – 1994.

 FAQ (Frequently Asked Questions)